IceWizard7/terminal-widgets/docs/configuration_guide.md

   r: 255  # Red value
   g: 0  # Green value
   b: 0  # Blue value

+# ...

 # Any key (a-z, 0-9) works
+# You have to put it in quotes though, e.g. '7', or 'd'
 quit_key: 'q'
 reload_key: 'r'
 help_key: 'h'